Kibō no Tō: History

-In 2016's gubernatorial election, Governor Koike was elected as the Governor with membership of the Liberal Democratic Party (LDP) even though she was not the official candidate of the party.
-Then, she formed a regional party: Tomin First no Kai, which was founded for the 2017 metropolitan election.
+In the 2016 Tokyo gubernatorial election, Governor Koike was elected as the Governor with membership of the Liberal Democratic Party (LDP) even though she was not the official candidate of the party.
+She then formed the regional party Tomin First no Kai, which was founded for the 2017 Tokyo prefectural election.
 The Komeito party supported Governor Koike in the metropolitan council, even though they were part of the coalition government with the LDP at the national level.
 At this time, the party was described as centre-right.

-Then, on 25 September 2017, after Prime Minister Shinzo Abe had called October 2017 general election, Koike announced that she will found a national party called Kibō no Tō based on the Tomin First no Kai.
+On 25 September 2017, after Prime Minister Shinzo Abe had called 2017 Japanese general election for 22 October, Koike announced that she will found a national party called Kibō no Tō based on the Tomin First no Kai.
 Because Kibō no Tō at the time declared it as a centrist liberal party, the support rate of it was once ranked the second among political parties in Japan briefly after its foundation.
 The largest opposing party Democratic Party (DP) at the time, troubled by its continuous low support rate since 2012, announced that the party had abandoned plans to contest the 2017 general election because Seiji Maehara, a conservative in DP and the leader of DP at the time, decided to start the merger with Kibō no Tō.
 The DP caucus in the House of Representatives disbanded, with many of the party's existing representatives contesting the election as candidates for Kibō no Tō.
-This led to the split on 2 October 2017 of the Constitutional Democratic Party, which consists of left-leaning and liberal DP politicians whom Koike had rejected as Kibō no Tō candidates.
+This led to the split on 2 October 2017 of the Constitutional Democratic Party (CDP), which consists of left-leaning and liberal DP politicians whom Koike had rejected as Kibō no Tō candidates.

 It was reported that the Kibō no Tō is tightly connected to some far-right organizations like Ganbare Nippon founded by Satoru Mizushima.
-Some members of Kibō no Tō, like Nariaki Nakayama, are far-rightist, too.
-The support rate of Kibō no Tō then dramatically decreased before the election and finally it only won 50 seats, even lower than the newly-founded Constitutional Democratic Party of Japan.

-On 10 November 2017, the party held a leadership election to elect a co-leader of the party.
-Yūichirō Tamaki was elected in the caucus election by a margin of 39 to 14.
-Koike resigned as party leader on 14 November 2017 as a result of the poor performance in the general election, leaving Tamaki as a sole leader.

-On 24 April 2018, the leadership of Kibō and the Democratic Party announced in a joint press conference that both parties agreed to merge in May 2018 under the name Democratic Party For the People (DPFP).
+Some members of Kibō no Tō, such Nariaki Nakayama, are also far-right.
+The support rate of Kibō no Tō then dramatically decreased before the election and finally it only won 50 seats, even lower than the newly-founded Constitutional Democratic Party of Japan (CDPJ).
+In the 2017 Kibō no Tō leadership election held on 10 November, Yūichirō Tamaki was elected in the caucus election by a margin of 39 to 14.
+Koike resigned as party leader on 14 November as a result of the poor performance in the general election, leaving Tamaki as a sole leader.
+On 24 April 2018, the leadership of Kibō and the Democratic Party (DP) announced in a joint press conference that both parties agreed to merge in May 2018 under the name Democratic Party for the People (DPFP).
 Several factions in both parties do not plan to join the new party.
 The members of these factions are expected to form their own splinter party, join other parties or become independents.